 Why a Web Standalone?

 You might be wondering what the actual benefits of the web standalone are, and when it might be beneficial to use it versus our executable standalone.
 In this case, it comes down to what your goals are.
-Both the web standalone and the executable standalone offer a 3D walk-through of your rendered Enscape project.
+Both the web standalone and the executable standalone offer a 3D walkthrough of your rendered Enscape project.
 But the web standalone is, in some cases, easier to share.

-The great benefit of the web standalone is that it removes the previously required high end graphics card.
-You might have top of the line hardware, but your client possibly does not.
+The great benefit of the web standalone is that it removes the previously required high-end graphics card.
+You might have top-of-the-line hardware, but your client possibly does not.
 If they have a standard laptop, they might not meet the system requirements needed to run the executable standalone.
 However, the web standalone can be run on any computer with a WebGL2 compatible browser.
 All you need is an internet connection.
 You can send it to anyone and they can immediately open it.

 Along these same lines, the web standalone is great when you want to quickly send your client an updated model for approval.
 You don’t have to worry about how to get the file to them; simply email the client the web link, and they can view the standalone immediately.
 Not only does this save you time, it might help you and your client catch some errors before they happen.

-The web standalone is also perfectly suited for client presentations.
+The web standalone is also perfectly suited for design presentations.
 Your office computer is probably able to run Enscape with no further issues, but the laptop you take on the road might not meet our system requirements.
 In this case, the web standalone makes it easy to still dazzle during a client presentation, as all you need to run them is an internet connection.
 Take your hard work with you and convince the client of your vision.

 Exporting the web standalone is the same process as exporting the executable standalone, with the added bonus that you can manage your web exports directly in Enscape.
 Enscape needs to be running to export the standalone, so first click the start button.
 Then, simply click the Export Web Standalone button.